 Rock fall at Grand Canyon reveals ancient animal footprints

 FLAGSTAFF, Ariz.
 (AP) — A rock tumble at the Grand Canyon revealed fossil footprints that researchers say are among the oldest in the park.
-Steve Rowland is a geology professor at the University of Nevada, Las Vegas, and recently published his findings.
-He says the creature that made the tracks is something like a modern-day chuckwalla that sidestepped sand dunes in a coastal plain more than 300 million years ago.
-Not everyone is convinced the footprints were created by a single, four-legged animal, moving laterally.
-Or, that the footprints are those of animals that lay hard-shell eggs.
-But officials at the Grand Canyon say the research raises interesting questions.
+Steve Rowland is a geology professor at the University of Nevada, Las Vegas, and recently published the findings with two co-authors.
+They say the creature that made the tracks is something like a modern-day chuckwalla that strolled in sand dunes in a coastal plain more than 300 million years ago.
+Not everyone is convinced the footprints were created by a single animal.
+Or, that the footprints are those of animals with a distinctive gait and that lay eggs with protective hard shells.
+But Grand Canyon officials say the research raises interesting questions.